paths-erc/sacri-lapides-aegypti/src/content/aswan/index.md

 - Dijkstra, J. F.H.
 2009 “Structuring Graffiti: The case of the temple of Isis at Aswan”, in _Ägyptologische Tempeltagung: Structuring Religion (Leuven 28 Sept. – 1 Okt.
 2005)_ edited by H. von Renè Preys, 77-93.Wiesbaden: Harrassowitz Verlag.
 - Dijkstra, J.F.H.
 2011.
 “The Fate of the temple in Late Antique Egypt”, in _The Archaeology of Late Antique Paganism_ edite by L. Lavan and M. Mulryan, 389-436.
 Leiden.
 - Dijkstra, J.F.H.
 2012. _Syene I: The Figural and Textual Graffiti from the Temple of Isis at Aswan_.
 Mainz am Rhein.
 - Dijkstra, J.F.H.
 2013.
-Dijkstra, “The Christian Wall Paintings from the Temple of Isis at Aswan Revisited”, in _Christianity and Monasticism in Aswan and Nubia_ e,dired by G. Gabra and H. Tekla, 137-156.
+Dijkstra, “The Christian Wall Paintings from the Temple of Isis at Aswan Revisited”, in _Christianity and Monasticism in Aswan and Nubia_ edited by G. Gabra and H. Tekla, 137-156.
 Cairo.
 - Dijkstra, J.F.H., and G.J.M.
 Van Loon.
 2010.
 “A Church dedicated to the Virgin Mary in the Temple of Isis at Aswan?”, in _ECA_, 7, 10: 1-16.
 - Grossmann, P. 1994.
 ‘Tempel als ort des konflikts in christlicher zeit”, in _Le temple, lieu de conflict_ edited by P. Borgeaud _et alii_, 184-201.
 Leuven.
 - Jaritz, H. 1985. _Die Kirche des Heiligen Psoti vor der Stadtmauer von Assuan_, Le Caire.